rorycl/sshagentca/README.md

     sshagentca -h
     sshagentca -pvt <privatekey> -ca <caprivatekey> -a <authorized_keys>
-                -i <ipaddress> -p <port> settings.yaml
+               [-i <ipaddress>] [-p <port>] settings.yaml

 Example client usage:

+    # start an ssh agent and add a key
+    ssh-agent > ~/.ssh/agent.env
-    source $(ssh-agent)
+    source ~/.ssh/agent.env
     ssh-add ~/.ssh/id_test
     <enter password>

-    # assuming the public key to id_test is in authorized_keys on the server
+    # assuming the public key to id_test is in authorized_keys on the
+    # sshagentca server, and the fingerprint, username and principals
+    # are set out in the settings.yaml file and sshagentca is running on
-    # assuming sshagentca is running on 10.0.1.99; important to forward the agent
+    # 10.0.1.99: (it is important to forward the agent)
     ssh -p 2222 10.0.1.99 -A

     > acmecorp ssh user certificate service